 3. Whole grain breads

-Made up of grains that are fully intact, wholegrain bread tends to be lower in calories than white.
+Made up of grains that are fully intact, whole grain bread tends to have fewer calories than white.

 Packaging should always be checked for full nutritional information, and look for the bread to stick to the guidelines of 3 grams of fibre and 3 grams of sugar per slice.

-Wholegrain is the healthy choice even for those simply maintaining their weight loss.
+Wholegrain is a healthy choice, even for those simply maintaining their weight loss.